ranniepeng/Ran_portfolio/final-project-part-two.md

 With an emphasis on the massive collections of drawings and prints, I will present the bar charts from the New York Times articles and elaborate more on the overly collected prints and drawings in MET compared with other museums in the USA.
 * Note: the charts below are from the New York Times, which I do not have access to data.
 > New York Times, Charts Created By Alicia DeSantis | Numbers are self-reported by individual institutions.
+> Percent of Museums' Collection not On Paper VS. On Paper
 ![part2_4](part2_4.png)

+> Major museums are only able to display a small portion of their collection.
 ![part2_5](part2_5.png)

 In addition, I would also like to highlight the top five cultures that MET's collection represented and the difference between such cultural representations and its annual visitors.